Skip to main content

 Each table name is made up of these components:

-• The namespace for the table's content. celonis is for object types, event types, and relationships prebuilt by Celonis, and custom is for object types and event types that you've created.
+• The namespace for the table's content. celonis is for object types, event types, and relationships from the Celonis catalog, and custom is for object types, event types, and relationships that you've created.
+Apps can have their own namespaces for app-specific object types, event types, and relationships, such as DuplicateInvoiceChecker for the Duplicate Invoice Checker app.

-Tables in the parallel database for the development environment have an extra prefix “t_”.
-When you write transformations, don't include the “t_” prefix - we'll rewrite the transformation to add it if it's for the development environment.
-Where we do include a table with a “t_” prefix in a data job, don't alter or remove it from the transformation.
+Tables in the parallel database for the development environment have the extra prefix t_.
+When you write transformations, don't include the t_ prefix - we'll rewrite the transformation to add it if it's for the development environment.
+Where we do include a table with a t_ prefix in a data job, don't alter or remove it from the transformation.

 Table